StephenDataStax/dsbank-coreandsearch/searchdemo.md

 Contact Wei for demo URL.

-# Prior to demo:

-1. Per the narrative, move the user with the MOVE USER button.
-Move the user to the city portion of West Palm/Miami FL region.
-Note: place the user in a city location for the search to work.

 # Demo:

 Betty is searching for a local bank branch.
 This will demonstrate Type Ahead and Geospatial search.